rng70/SocialShout/README.md

 # Social-Shout
- This is our term final project to make simple application like instagram using python only.
-This repository is not related to instagram in any way.
+ TThis is our term final project to make a simple application like Instagram using python only.
+This repository is not related to Instagram in any way.
 Just feel free to use the code for your own purpose.